civboot/pegl/README.md

 _recurse_ into eachother.
 Each function attempts to parse from the current parser position using it's spec (which may be composed of calling other parsing functions) and returns either the successfully parsed node or `nil` (or perhaps raises an error if it finds a syntax error).

-PEGL is fundamentally just a way to write the common-cases of a recursive descent parser, which has the bonus that you can hand-roll any complex pieces.
+PEGL is a lua library for writing the common-cases of a recursive descent parser in a (pure Lua) syntax similar to PEG, while still being able to fallback to hand-rolled recursive descent when needed.

-Most traditional PEG parsers struggle with complicated syntax such as Lua's `[===[raw string syntax]===]`, python's whitespace denoted syntax or C's lookahead requirements (`(U2)*c**h`) -- recursive descent can solve alot of these problems.
+Most traditional PEG parsers struggle with complicated syntax such as Lua's `[===[raw string syntax]===]`, python's whitespace denoted syntax or C's lookahead requirements (`(U2)*c**h`) -- recursive descent can solve alot of these problems relatively easily and performantly.
 However, recursive descent parsers can be very verbse and sometimes difficult to scan.
 Below is a comparison of the above example in both PEG, PEGL and a "traditional" (though not very good) recursive descent implementation.

+### Examples

 PEG: most concise but harder to fallback to hand-rolled recursive descent
 ```